cryo-es/owcv_integration_demo/README.md

 - **Heal beam:** +10% intensity while active
 - **Damage boost beam:** +20% intensity while active

-This is very much just a prototype/demo, I threw the vibrator part of this together in an afternoon.
+This started out as a prototype/demo that I threw together in an afternoon.
+Looks like it's becoming a fully-fledged project now.
+Open to name ideas!
-It's mainly to give people in Furi's server something to play with, and also I guess to demonstrate an example of integrating with my OW2 CV project.

 Known Issues:
 - Fails to launch if Intiface's server is not running